May not cover factors relevant to a particular situation or circumstance.

 UK regulated firms/businesses must, as a minimum take account of the following:

 Reg.
-33(1)(b) of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 requires you to apply enhanced due diligence (‘EDD’) measures, to mitigate the risks arising in ‘any’ business relationship or transaction with a person established in a high-risk third country identified by the European Commission.
-See: Commission Delegated Regulation (EU) 2016/1675 of 14 July 2016
+33(1)(b) of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 requires you to apply enhanced due diligence (‘EDD’) measures, to mitigate the risks arising in ‘any’ business relationship or transaction with a person established in a high-risk third country (where ‘third country’ means a state other than an EEA state).

 The UK’s Department for International Trade and The Export Control Joint Unit issued Guidance on arms embargoes, trade control restrictions, defence export policies and restrictions on terrorist organisations.
 Guides are also available with details of EU or Organization for Security and Co-operation in Europe (‘OSCE’) embargoes and stricter trade controls for particular countries.